BorisKunda/PreferencesFragmentMarvelExample/README.md

-Simple example of Preferences Fragment Usage with marvel characters
+Simple example of Preferences Fragment usage with marvel characters